Lidl: History

 Sven Seidel was appointed CEO of the company in March 2014, after the previous CEO Karl-Heinz Holland stepped down.
-Holland had served as chief executive since 2008 but left due to undisclosed "unbridgeable" differences over future strategy.
+Holland had been chief executive since 2008 but left due to undisclosed "unbridgeable" differences over future strategy.
 Seidel stepped down from his position in February 2017 after Manager Magazin reported he had fallen out of favour with Klaus Gehrig, who has headed the Schwarz Group since 2004.
-Seidel was succeeded as CEO by Dane Jesper Højer, previously head of Lidl's international buying operation.
+Seidel was succeeded as CEO by Danish businessman Jesper Højer, previously head of Lidl's international buying operation.

 In June 2015, the company announced it would establish a United States headquarters in Arlington, Virginia.
 Lidl has major distribution centers in Mebane, North Carolina, and Spotsylvania County, Virginia.
 The company initially focused on opening locations in East Coast states, between Pennsylvania and Georgia, and as far west as Ohio.
 In June 2017, Lidl opened its first stores in the United States in Virginia Beach, Virginia, and other mid-Atlantic cities.
 The company planned to open a total of one hundred U.S. stores by the summer of 2018.
 In November 2018, Lidl announced plans to acquire 27 Best Market stores in New York and New Jersey.
 In December 2018, Lidl opened its first location in New York City, in the Staten Island Mall.
 The company continued to expand throughout the eastern U.S., with over 100 stores by the end of 2020.
-In August 2020, Lidl announced that it planned to open up another 50 stores in the U.S. by the end of 2021.
+In August 2020, Lidl announced that it planned to open another 50 stores in the U.S. by the end of 2021.
 As of 2024 there were 173 stores in the US.

-In April 2022, Lidl postponed its expansion in Ukraine due to the 2022 Russian invasion of Ukraine.

-In 2021, Lidl planned to phase out the selling of cigarettes in all its Dutch stores by 2024 as part of the 'smoke-free generation'.
+In 2021, Lidl planned to phase out the selling of cigarettes in all its Dutch stores by 2024 as part of the "smoke-free generation".

+In April 2022, Lidl postponed its expansion in Ukraine due to Russia's invasion of the country.

 In 2025, Lidl committed to increase the proportion of sales of plant-based foods by 20 percent from a 2023 baseline by 2030.

+In May 2026, Lidl overtook Morrisons to become the fifth largest supermarket in Great Britain, behind fellow German discount-focused chain Aldi.